jmarrietar/BunnyTest/README.md

 ##How I did it :

-Here is my code ->[CODE LINK](../blob/master/src/java/com/virchgrave/serviceResource.java)
+#####Here is my code -> [CODE LINK](../master/src/java/com/virchgrave/serviceResource.java)

-I made the decision to use Java as my language for the algorithm and  later needed to research a little how to make REST API in JAVA with apache.
-(Resources).
+I made the decision to use Java as my language for the algorithm and  later needed to research a little how to make REST API in JAVA with apache and made the configurations.<sup>[1]</sup>

-First I made a function that check if a number is a palindrome.
+First I made a function that check if a number is a Palindrome.
 Second a for sentence the x to y numbers and check first if the decimal number if a palindrome, if that is the case, it will check if the binary of the number is a palindrome.
 If the two conditions are true it is added to a Json Object (number in binary and decimal format).Lastly, I count the times this happens in total  and added this information to the Json Object as well.
 When the for condition ends, i return the Json object.

+##CODE
 I used a built in function in java that reverse strings and another that convert decimal to binary.

 IsPalindrome function